Quickstart: Use Search explorer to run queries in the portal

 Both $filter and $orderby expressions are OData constructions.
 For more information, see Filter OData syntax.

 Results are returned as verbose JSON documents so that you can view document construction and content, in entirety.
-You can use query expressions, shown in the examples, to limit which fields are returned.
+The $select parameter in a query expression can limit which fields are returned.

-Documents are composed of all fields marked as Retrievable in the index.
-To view index attributes in the portal, click realestate-us-sample in the Indexes list on the search overview page.
+Search results are composed of all fields marked as Retrievable in the index.
+To view field attributes in the portal, click realestate-us-sample in the Indexes list on the search overview page, and then open the Fields tab.

-Free-form queries, similar to what you might enter in a commercial web browser, are useful for testing an end-user experience.
-For example, assuming the built-in realestate sample index, you could enter "Seattle apartments lake washington", and then you can use Ctrl-F to find terms within the search results.
+Keyword search, similar to what you might enter in a commercial web browser, are useful for testing an end-user experience.
+For example, assuming the built-in real estate sample index, you could enter "Seattle apartments lake washington", and then you can use Ctrl-F to find terms within the search results.

-Query and filter expressions must be articulated in a syntax supported by Azure Search.
+Query and filter expressions are articulated in a syntax implemented by Azure Cognitive Search.
 The default is a simple syntax, but you can optionally use full Lucene for more powerful queries.
-Filter expressions are an OData syntax.
+Filter expressions are articulated in an OData syntax.